Tosham: Geography

-Tosham hills range

-Tosham Hill range or Tosham Wala Pahad: larger and taller of two hills, to the immediate south of Tosham town with roughly 200-meter-high spur mountain of Aravalli Range, with a full view of nearby villages and greenery all around.
-It has many temples in this some of them are Baba Mungipa, Hanuman temple, and seasonal Paleo waterfall.

-Tosham Hill Fort

-There are also remains of a medieval fort wall in the ruined condition present on top of the Tosham hill, said to be from the times of Prithviraj Chauhan major part of which was destroyed in 1982 when an aircraft crashed on the fort.
-Its remnants still exist.
+There are ruins of a medieval fort wall on top of Tosham hill, said to be from the times of Prithviraj Chauhan major part of which was destroyed in 1982 when an aircraft crashed on the fort.

 Tosham rock inscription

-Two interesting antiquities are to be seen in the neighborhood of Tosham.
-A baradari and another Sanskrit inscription on a rock on the face of the hill to the west of the town.
+Tosham rock inscription, dating from 4th to 5th century, is an epigraph documenting the establishment of a monastery.
 The Toshām rock inscription is an epigraphic record documenting the establishment of a monastery and the building of water tanks for followers of the Sātvata religion.
 Found in Tosham, Haryana (India), It is not dated but can be assigned to the early fifth century CE.
 The inscription records the lineage and building activities of a line of Sātvata religious preceptors (ācārya) dating to the 4th and 5th centuries CE.
 This is an important record for the history of the Vaiṣṇava faith.
 The kinship and clan position of the Sātvatas is described in the article on the Yadavas.
 It does not appear to have been as yet satisfactorily translated.
 It seems to refer to a Scythian king Tushara who appears to have conquered the Gupta Galotkacha who reigned from about A. D. 50 to A. D. 79 and is referred to in the inscription.
 There appears to be evidence to show that the Tosham hill was a monastery of Buddhist monks or Bhikshus.
 The date of the inscription is said to be A. D. 162–224.